2006 Indianapolis 500: Finish

 The car which Sam Hornish Jr. drove to the Indianapolis 500 victory.

 The green flag waved again with four laps to go, and Hornish Jr. promptly passed Dixon in the first turn for third.
 Michael Andretti only led a single lap under green-flag conditions before Marco drove to the outside lane and pulled ahead of his father in turn one on lap 198.
 With Herta running behind the Andretti duo, he was placed with the responsibility of blocking Hornish Jr.; however, Herta was no match for the hard-charging Hornish Jr., who easily breezed by him on the front-stretch as Marco made his pass on his father.
 Exiting turn two, Michael tried to block Hornish Jr. and protect his son's lead, though to no avail.

 Marco led Hornish Jr. by just over half a second on lap 199.
 Hornish Jr. was able to cut down Marco's gap by catching his slipstream down the backstretch.
 He made a move to the inside line entering turn three, but was forced to back off after Marco blocked him and nearly sent him off the racing surface.
 Marco took the white flag with a seemingly insurmountable 0.9454-second gap over Hornish Jr..
 Marco continued holding his lead down the back-stretch, but by the time the two leaders reached turn four, Hornish Jr. began to reel him in.
 Marco made a last-ditch effort to preserve his lead by blocking Hornish Jr. on the outside lane.
 Hornish Jr. then charged to the inside and executed a slingshot pass in the final 450 ft.
 He beat Marco Andretti to the finish line by 0.0635 seconds, the equivalent of about 15 ft, to earn his first Indianapolis 500 victory.
-The gap between Hornish Jr. and Marco Andretti was the second-closest margin of victory in Indianapolis 500 history (at the time).
+The gap between Hornish Jr. and Marco Andretti was the second-closest margin of victory in Indianapolis 500 history (at the time); as of 2026, it is the fourth-closest finish.
 It was also the first time in race history that a driver completed a pass for the lead on the final lap to win the race.

 Michael Andretti, in his fifteenth attempt to win the Indianapolis 500, finished third in what was his second-best finish in the race.
 Wheldon, who led a race-high 148 laps, failed to defend his victory in 2005, though he finished a respectable fourth.
 Kanaan passed two competitors on the final restart to take a fifth-place finish.
 Dixon, Franchitti, Patrick, Sharp, and Vítor Meira rounded out the top ten.
 Ed Carpenter, Buddy Lazier, Cheever, Papis, Matsuura, Roger Yasukawa, Jaques Lazier, Airton Daré, Jones, and Herta were the final classified finishers.
 Five caution periods slowed the race for 44 laps, and the lead was traded fourteen times amongst seven different drivers.